umarsabra/image-processor/README.md

 - it can be embedded in an `src` tag as it returns the resized image without any additional information
 - it also caches the resized image for fast access in the future without going through the processing time again

-## Add Your Own Image

-you can add your own image in the raw folder `assets/raw` and then add the image name in images array in `src/routes/resize_route.ts`

 ## Installation

 ```bash